Obama pays tribute to 107-year-old WWII veteran

 Overton rose slowly and stood to loud applause when Obama mentioned his name, then stood a second time at the president's request and drew more applause.

-He was among hundreds attending the outdoor ceremony on a crisp, sunny Veterans Day.
+He was among hundreds attending the outdoor ceremony on a crisp, sun-splashed Veteran's Day.
 Earlier Monday, Overton and other veterans attended a breakfast at the White House.

 Soon, "the longest war in America's history will end," Obama declared.